 You’re not going to change a narcissist’s personality, so you need to document it.
-Fry & Elder’s team of Oklahoma divorce attorneys suggest that you keep an ongoing journal of your ex’s erratic and deceiving behavior.
+Our firm suggests that you keep an ongoing journal of your ex’s erratic and deceiving behavior.
 You also should try and limit communication with your ex.
 This might be difficult, especially if you are battling over custody, but Fry & Elder recommends that you keep a file of any correspondence that you do have with he or she.
 Sticking to email would be the best course of action, but if there is texting involved, you should keep a record of them.
 Title and document as much as you can such as “Failure to Allow Visitation on 10/31/15,” and try and keep phone conversations to a minimum.

 Consult with a Talented Team of Oklahoma Divorce Attorneys